N-lacy/UESTC-referencing-style/README.md

 A referencing style for uestc thesis

 **NB: This tutorial assumes that you have downloaded, installed, and set up Mendeley Reference Manager on your PC.**

 If you are not familiar with Mendeley Reference manager, this video tutorial will tell you all you need to know about it.
 Link: https://youtu.be/kTUGWGECZgM?si=fiydJgF2_w5YLODt

-Copy the link for **IEEE_UESTC.csl** and paste it in your **Mendeley Cite** word add-on.

 ## About this project
 Like other top universities of it's class, UESTC has it's own rules and/or guidlines on how to properly reference other works in your thesis.